 Most lip injection lip glosses cause a burning and tingling sensation.
 They instantly make your lips swell to have a plumping effect.
 While this is the effect that most of us want, it does lead many people to wonder if Too Face Lip Injection is safe.

-This website is supported by like minded beauty and skincare obsessives.
-I do participate in affiliate programs and may earn a small commission if products are purchased through links on the site.
+This website is supported by like-minded beauty and skincare obsessives.
+I participate in affiliate programs and may earn a small commission if products are purchased through links on the site.

 I’ve tried Too Faced Lip Injection, and I always seem to have a trial-sized tube on my vanity.
 I’ve used it countless times and am still here.
-Nothing terrible has ever happened to my lips, and there have been no long-term effects.
+Nothing terrible has ever happened to my lips, and no long-term effects exist.

 However, that doesn’t always mean it’s safe.
 We all have different reactions to different ingredients.
 One particular website analyzes the ingredients of products and determines whether they are safe for specific areas.
 Ironically, this product is not deemed safe for the lips.
 You can check out what their full report says here.